bmachiel/python-nport/doc/deemb.rst

 Two-step de-embedding
 ^^^^^^^^^^^^^^^^^^^^^

+This class implements basic open-short deembedding.

 .. autoclass:: nport.deemb.TwoStep

 Vandamme three-step de-embedding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This class implements the three-step deembedding algorithm by Vandamme et al.
+[VAN01]_.

 .. autoclass:: nport.deemb.Vandamme01

 Kolding four-step de-embedding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This class implements the three-step deembedding algorithm by Kolding [KOL00]_.

 .. autoclass:: nport.deemb.Kolding00

+..
+[VAN01] "Improved Three-Step De-Embedding Method to Accurately Account for
+           the Influence of Pad Parasitics in Silicon On-Wafer RF Test-Structures"
+           by Ewout P. Vandamme, Dominique M. M.-P. Schreurs, and Cees van Dinther
+           in *IEEE Transactions on Electron Devices*,
+           vol. 48, no. 4, pp. 737-742, 2001

+..
+[KOL00] "A Four-Step Method for De-Embedding Gigahertz On-Wafer CMOS
+           Measurements"
+           by Troels Emil Kolding
+           in *IEEE Transactions on Electron Devices*,
+           vol. 47, no. 4, pp. 734-740, 2000